-First catch the sunset.
+First catch your sunset.
 A glass of bubbles or cold white wine, something to eat, watch the stars come out, and then the film starts.
-Oh my!

-This is the most upmarket of all Sydney's outdoor cinemas.
-You'll enjoy very comfortable, ticketed seats, see previews, recent releases, classics and Australian movies.
-There's also a bar and restaurant on site.
+This has the most spectacular setting of all Sydney’s outdoor cinemas with a program to match.
+You’ll see previews, recent releases, classics and Australian movies.
+You’ll sit in very comfortable, ticketed seats.
+And there’s a bar and restaurant on site.

-There are no bad seats and there are enough seats.
-It's just a little confusing when you first arrive.
-Grab an usher and she'll find you available spots.
-If you have a big group, though, you'd better get there early if you all want to sit together.
+There are no bad seats and there are enough of them, although it’s sometimes hard to tell which ones are free.
+If it’s a little confusing when you arrive, grab an usher and she’ll find you the best available spots.
+Big groups should arrive early for seats together.

 Cult, classic and new release films are shown nightly (except Monday) at Centennial Park Paddington, a short bus ride from downtown Sydney.
-The season opens on 8 December and runs until 25 March.
+The season opens in early December and runs until late March.

 Gates open at 1830 (6.30pm) and screenings start at sundown.